-What Else a Premises Liability Lawyer Will Do for You
+What else a Premises Liability Lawyer from Our Firm Will Do for You

 Our team at Rosenberg & Gluck, L.L.P. will serve you by:

-- Speak with your medical caregivers to document the full extent of your injuries and how they affect your ability to work
+- Speaking with your medical caregivers to document the full extent of your injuries and how they affect your ability to work

-- Collect all medical records including bills, test results, and scan results for use at trial or settlement negotiations
+- Collecting all medical records, including bills, test results, and scan results for use at trial or settlement negotiations

-- Collect all evidence related to the personal injury, including videos and photographs of the scene and/or the conditions that caused it
+- Collecting all evidence related to the personal injury, including videos and photographs of the scene and/or the conditions that caused it

-- Interview witnesses to the event and/or hazardous conditions and document their accounts
+- Interviewing witnesses to the event and/or hazardous conditions and documenting their accounts

-- Initiate all legal proceedings and push your case towards resolution
+- Initiating all legal proceedings and pushing your case towards resolution

-- Serve as your legal counselor from our initial meeting until the completion of your case
+- Serving as your legal counselor from our initial meeting until the completion of your case

-- Ensure that your rights are protected throughout the entirety of your case
+- Ensuring that your rights are protected throughout the entirety of your case

+We will keep you updated throughout the duration of your case.
+You will never have to wonder what’s going on, and we will answer any questions you have.
 If you were injured as the result of someone’s negligence, or you lost a loved one as the result of an event, you should not face the challenges of navigating through the legal process alone.
-Allow us to handle your case for you, call our team at Rosenberg & Gluck, L.L.P. today at (631) 451-7900 to discuss your case.
+You do not need to add more stress to your life.
+We will handle every aspect of your case.